Capsicum: Uses, Benefits and Side Effects

 1) Rich in Nutrients

-2) Antioxidant Properties
+2) Powerful Antioxidant Properties

 The vibrant colours of capsicum are not just for show!
 They indicate the presence of beneficial plant compounds such as carotenoids and flavonoids.
 These compounds act as antioxidants, neutralising harmful free radicals in the body.
 By doing so, they may reduce the risk of chronic diseases like cancer and heart disease.